How to make protein powder taste better?

 4. If you are anything like me, you probably prefer a cold protein shake to a warm one.
 Add a handful of ice – no need to blend it – for a colder shake.

 5. If you cannot, despite your best efforts, make your protein shake taste good, consider finding another use for your protein powder.
 Mixing it in oatmeal or yogurt are two great options.
-Baking with it is another alternative.
-Check out these delicious high protein recipes.
+Check out these delicious high protein recipes for more inspiration.

 A word to the wise – unflavored protein powder is not meant to be consumed with just milk or water.
 Although there are those who disagree, unflavored protein powder is best when blended in a smoothie or added to a recipe.
 Unflavored does not mean flavorless, and if you are unsatisfied with the taste of your unflavored protein powder, adjust your expectations.